ak12033/Work-Connect/README.md

 ## 🚀 Live Demo

 🌐 Click this: [https://work-hive-1ack.vercel.app](https://work-hive-1ack.vercel.app/)

+---

 ## Getting Started

-To get started with the Task-Pilot project, follow these steps:
+To get started with the Work-Connect project, follow these steps:

 1. Clone the repository from GitHub: